The "Trade Deficit": Defective Language, Deficient Thinking

 First, they are equal.
 There is no reason to think that one thing that passes from owner to owner in an exchange is more important than the thing it is exchanged for.
 If Mary pays dollars to Jim for a sandwich, there is no sense in saying that dollars are more important than sandwiches.
 Indeed, the fact that Mary gave up dollars for sandwiches means that the sandwiches were more valuable to her than the dollars she gave up.
 And the dollars were more important to Jim than the sandwiches he gave up.
 There is also no sense in saying that “we,” as a whole, should be more concerned with husbanding money than with husbanding stuff.
 The two frameworks are equal.
 The late Thomas C. Schelling, who was co-winner of the Nobel Prize in economics in 2005, said likewise.
 He explained the accounts employing the conventional money-husbanding framework in his 1958 textbook International Economics, and noted: “We could as well have subtracted exports from imports and designated the net balance as a negative one” (it is positive in his numerical example).
 He says that there is “no significance, other than custom, in the choice of sign.”2 Schelling affirms that there is no reason to elevate the money-husbanding framework above the stuff-husbanding framework.

 Second, from either of the two frameworks, any talk of “deficit” and “surplus” is bad, and is equally bad whether formulated one way or the other.
-The conventional terminology of “trade deficit” and “capital-account surplus” is bad, and the new terminology of “in-kind surplus” and “capital-stuff deficit” is bad.
+The conventional terminology of “trade deficit” and “capital-account surplus” is bad, and the new terminology of “current-stuff surplus” and “capital-stuff deficit” is bad.

 In general, the term “deficit” has a negative valence.
 When it comes to a government budget deficit, it may well be appropriate to consider that a problem.
 The budget deficit really does represent a growing debt that will impinge negatively on someone in the future.
 Debts must be repaid—or defaulted on, either openly or through inflation.